zji90/GEOsearch/README.md

 Maintainer: Zhicheng Ji (zji4@jhu.edu)

-Or open a new issue in this Github page
+Or open a new issue in this Github page.